Do you know that Agra existed even before the Mahabharata period?

 Time Required: ~1 Hour

 This white marble monument is yet another beautiful Mughal Architecture.
 Sometimes referred to as the “Baby Taj,” this jewel-box-shaped architecture is the mausoleum of Mirza Ghiyas Beg and his wife, Asmat Begum.
-They were the grandparents of Mumtaz Mahal and served in Jahangir’s court as well.
+They were the grandparents of Mumtaz Mahal and served in Jahangir’s court.

 When you enter the monument complex, you’ll pass through a red-sandstone door and arrive in front of the tomb.
 With whites shining on the surface, it’ll hook you with its beauty.
 You’ll also see lush greenery around the architecture.

-Further at the back, you’ll see the holy Yamuna River passing by the architecture.
+Further, you’ll see the holy Yamuna River flowing behind the architecture at the back.
 If you’re lucky, you’ll see some local kids cliff jumping into the river.

 If you’re photogenic, be prepared with your creative poses, as this is one of the best places after the Taj Mahal to snap!
 Moreover, it’s an excellent place to pause in the bustling city of Agra.